pjebs/optimus-go/README.md

 * Calculate the Mod Inverse of the Prime number such that `(PRIME * INVERSE) & MAXID == 1`
 * Generate a Pure Random Integer less than `2147483647` (MAXID).

 You can use the built-in `GenerateSeed()` function to generate all 3 required parameters if you want.
 This is not recommended though because it is reliant on the prime numbers listed on the website: [http://primes.utm.edu/lists/small/millions/](http://primes.utm.edu/lists/small/millions/).
-This adds a point of point of insecurity.
+This adds a point of insecurity.

 If you do use the `GenerateSeed()` function, make sure that you verify:
 * That website has not been hijacked